United States Army air defense: HAWK medium range SAM

 The Raytheon MIM-23 HAWK is an American medium range surface-to-air missile.
 As a backronym, some consider HAWK to stand for Homing All the Way Killer or Home And Weekend Killer.
 The HAWK was initially designed to destroy aircraft and was later adapted to destroy other missiles in flight.
 The missile entered service in 1960, and a program of extensive upgrades has kept it from becoming obsolete.
 It was superseded by the MIM-104 Patriot in United States Army service by 1994.
-It was finally phased out of US service in 2002, the last users, the US Marine Corps replacing it with the man-portable ir-guided visual range FIM-92 Stinger.
+It was finally phased out of US service in 2002, the last users, the US Marine Corps replacing it with the man-portable, IR-guided, visual range FIM-92 Stinger.
 The missile was also produced outside the US in Western Europe and Japan.

 Although the United States never used the Hawk in a combat situation, it has been employed numerous times by foreign nations.
 Approximately 40,000 of the missiles were produced.

 Current air defense

 Short Range Air Defense (SHORAD) is a category of anti-aircraft weapons and tactics that have to do with defense against low-altitude air threats, primarily helicopters and low-flying close air support aircraft such as the A-10, Su-25 or MiG-27.
 SHORAD and its complements, HIMAD (High to Medium Air Defense) and THAAD (Terminal High Altitude Area Defense) divide air defense of the battlespace into domes of responsibility based on altitude and defensive weapon ranges.

 SHORAD teams are attached as organic air defense assets at the battalion or brigade level.
-US SHORAD teams are based around the FIM-92 Stinger missile and its mounted platforms, the M1097 Avenger and M6 Linebacker.
+US SHORAD teams are based around the FIM-92 Stinger missile and its mounted platforms, the M1097 Avenger and M-SHORAD Stryker platforms (replacing the M6 Linebacker).
 Airborne and Air Assault units primarily employ MANPADS teams for SHORAD; armored units rely on the Linebacker and Bradley Stinger Fighting Vehicle.
 However, post-2006, there were no Linebacker units left in service, as all vehicles had been converted back to the Bradley ODS standard.